vi4m/swiftbox/README.md

 # SwiftBox
-SwiftBox is a package that helps building Swift/Vapor microservices.
+SwiftBox is a package that helps to build Swift/Vapor microservices.

 ## SwiftBox Configuration
-SwiftBox Configuration allows passing type-safe configuration from commandline, environment variables, and other sources, by declaring one simple struct.
+SwiftBox Configuration allows to pass type-safe configuration from command line, environment variables and other sources by declaring one simple struct.

 Configuration can be automatically populated with:
-- Commandline arguments: `./yourapp --config:simple=test --config:nested.number=1 --config:array.0=string`
+- Command line arguments: `./yourapp --config:simple=test --config:nested.number=1 --config:array.0=string`
 - Environment variables: `SIMPLE=test NESTED_NUMBER=1 ARRAY_0=string ./yourapp`
 - JSON
 - Dictionary